monimaj89/Project1/README.md

     * [Cloud Convert](https://cloudconvert.com/) - used to convert images into webp.
     * [Favicon](https://favicon.io/) - used for a browser tab icon.
     * [Balsamiq](https://balsamiq.com/wireframes/desktop/) - used to create wireframes.
+    * [Mockup Generator](https://techsini.com/multi-mockup/) - used for create mockup image.

 # Testing
 ## Validator Testing
 ### HTML
 * All four pages were tested using the [W3C Validator](https://validator.w3.org/).
-No errors were found.
+* On the gallery page one [warning](assets/images/readme-img/warning.PNG) was found.
+It was fixed by changing section element to div element.
   * [Home Page](assets/images/readme-img/homecheck.PNG)
   * [Gallery Page](assets/images/readme-img/gallerycheck.PNG)
   * [Contact Page](assets/images/readme-img/contactcheck.PNG)